 Immunohematology Journal of Blood Group Serology and Molecular Genetics

 Former Adjunct Assistant Professor,

 Division of Transfusion Medicine and Therapeutic Pathology

 University of Pennsylvania

 “AABB’s National Blood Foundation grant was the first grant I applied for and received which led to a subsequent publication reporting use of the Monocyte Monolayer Assay.
-These early research years as a PI on the AABB NBF Grant were formative and laid the foundation for my continuing research, presentations, publications and review roles.
+These early research years as a PI on the AABB NBF Grant were formative and laid the foundation for my continuing research, presentations, publications, and review roles.
 It reinforced the importance of learning and teaching others.
-The grant I received from the NBF is a continuing source of pride and the MMA continues to be used to predict transfused RBC survival of incompatible red blood cells over 30 years later.”
+The NBF grant, becoming an NBF Scholar and inaugural inductee to the NBF Hall of Fame is a continuing source of pride along with having the MMA be used to predict transfused RBC survival of incompatible red blood cells over 35 years later.”